nengo/nengo-dl/docs/installation.rst

 Installing TensorFlow
 ---------------------
-Use ``pip install tensorflow`` to install the minimal version of TensorFlow, or ``pip install tensorflow-gpu`` to include GPU support.
+Use ``pip install tensorflow`` to install the latest version of TensorFlow.
+GPU support is included in this package as of version 2.1.0.

 In order to use TensorFlow with GPU support you will need to install the appropriate Nvidia drivers and CUDA/cuDNN.
 The precise steps for accomplishing this will depend on your system.
-On Linux the correct Nvidia drivers (as of TensorFlow 2.2.0) can be installed via ``sudo apt install nvidia-drivers-430``, and on Windows simply using the most up-to-date drivers should work.
+On Linux the correct Nvidia drivers (as of TensorFlow 2.2.0) can be installed via ``sudo apt install nvidia-driver-440``, and on Windows simply using the most up-to-date drivers should work.
 For CUDA/cuDNN we recommend using `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_ to simplify the process. ``conda install tensorflow-gpu`` will install TensorFlow as